madfolio/hydrography/bathy_mm.md

-## Our Methodoloy
+## Our Methodology
+Our specialisation is the deployment of AUVs with a number of sensors.
+This allows sensors to be deployed near to the seabed enabling high resolution data acquisition.

 ## AUV Specifications
-We encountered the following challenges
+We encountered the following challenges:

 * Terrain
+* Sensor Suitability
+* Noise